pdf-raku/PDF-Content-raku/README.md

 Perl 6 module for basic PDF content creation and editing, including text, images, fonts and general graphics.

-It includes `PDF::Basic::Doc` a minimal class for creating or editing PDF documents, inclduing:
+It includes `PDF::Basic::Doc` a minimal class for creating or editing PDF documents, including:
 - Basic Text (core fonts only)
 - Simple forms and images
 - Low-level graphics and content operators